-As a Mother myself, I get asked a lot about how to care for your child’s teeth.
+As a parent ourselves, we get asked a lot about how to care for your child’s teeth.
 This is a very good question, particularly as nearly half of all Australian’s aged 5-10 year’s old already have tooth decay.
 It is so important to reduce this number, in fact, evidence suggests that if dental disease can be avoided in childhood, then that individual will have a reduced risk of developing dental decay later in life.

 A lot of people think of baby teeth as a ‘practice set of teeth’ I don’t agree with this thinking at all!
 Our children don’t just need their baby teeth for chewing, they need them for other critical functions such as speech development.
 Baby teeth are also there to guide the adult teeth into position.
 If they’ve been removed, then the child is more likely to have issues with crowding in their adult teeth.

 So, when parents ask me how they can best care for their children’s teeth, I advised them that prevention is better than cure, and this starts with their diet.
 Sugary beverages are a huge contributor to this increase in tooth decay.
 In fact, 7 out of 10 Australian children exceed the World Health Organisation recommend daily sugar intake.
 Sugar should be limited to less than 12 teaspoons a day.
 A lot of parents don’t even realise how much sugar is in the foods their children are consuming.
 A standard glass of orange juice for example, contains 6 and a half teaspoons!
 That’s more than half their daily limit, all in just one glass of juice!